ZealotTv/Metagoofil-grep/README.md

 # Metagoofil-grep
 This script automatically downloads files of all extensions from the site you specified, grep information for all fields and writes to a file

+## Requirements
+You need to install Metagoofil and exiftool

 ## Installation
 ```
 1) install metagoofil(https://github.com/opsdisk/metagoofil.git)